-[WAS_ON] OFF
+[WAS\ON] OFF

 Denotes an implicit replication state when GT.M attempts to keep replication working even if run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file cause GT.M to turn journaling off.
 Even with journaling turned off, the Source Server attempts to continue replication using the records available in the replication journal pool.
-In this state, replication can only continue as long as all the information it needs is in the replication journal pool.
-Events such as an operationally significant change on the replicating instance(s) or communication problems are likely to cause the Source Server to need information older than that in the replication journal pool and because it cannot look for that information in journal files, at that point the Source Server shuts down.
+In this state, replication can only continue as long as all the information it needs is in the replication problems are likely to cause the Source Server to need information older than that in the replication journal pool and because it cannot look for that information in journal files, at that point the Source Server shuts down.

-If the replication ON state is like a bicycle running smoothly on the road, replication WAS_ON is like a bicycle with a flat front tire being ridden like a unicycle - the system is operating outside its intended mode of use and is more subject to misfortune.
+If the replication ON state is like a bicycle running smoothly on the road, replication WAS\ON is like a bicycle with a flat front tire being ridden like a unicycle - the system is operating outside its intended mode of use and is more subject to misfortune.

-WAS_ON is an implicit replication state.
-At all times during the WAS_ON state, you can see the current backlog of transactions and the content of the Journal Pool (MUPIP REPLICATE -SOURCE -SHOWBACKLOG and MUPIP REPLICATE -SOURCE -JNLPOOL -SHOW).
+WAS\ON is an implicit replication state.
+At all times during the WAS\ON state, you can see the current backlog of transactions and the content of the Journal Pool (MUPIP REPLICATE -SOURCE -SHOWBACKLOG and MUPIP REPLICATE -SOURCE -JNLPOOL -SHOW).
 This information is not available in the replication OFF state.

-For more information on recovering originating and replicating instances from WAS_ON, refer to Recovering from the replication WAS_ON state (page 260).
+For more information on recovering originating and replicating instances from WAS\ON, refer to Recovering from the replication WAS\ON state (page 219).

-'''

-$ mupip set -replication=on -file mumps.dat
+\$ mupip set -replication=on -file mumps.dat

-'''